Welcome...to the Fairhills High School Basketball Academy

 Basketball Academy Program

 As part of the Physical Education Elective Design, students in Years 7-10 may enrol in the Basketball Academy Program.
-Each semester, during school hours, students in Year 7-8 will participate in 1 x 73 minute training session per week, whilst students in Years 9 and 10 are offered 3 x 73 training sessions.
+Each semester, students in Year 7-8 will participate in 1 x 30 minute training session per week, whilst students in Years 9 and 10 train at a lunchtime one day a week and a 60 minute session after school on Thursdays.

 During training, players are encouraged to build fundamental motor skills, improve their personal fitness levels, develop sound offensive and defensive structures whilst positively contributing to the team environment.

-Fairhills Basketball Academy enters junior teams and senior teams into the Victorian College Championships.
+Fairhills Basketball Academy enters junior, intermediate and senior teams into the Victorian College Championships, the Victorian 3x3 and National Schools Championships.
+In 2017 members of the Academy toured the USA.

 There are NO ADDTIONAL FEES OR COSTS of enrolling into the Academy Program.